• Skip to primary navigation

 FAQ: Do I have to have a Cricut Maker to cut vinyl?

 Nope.
-I used the Cricut Maker, but you also can do this project with other cutting machines.
-You can’t go wrong with an Cricut Explore, Cricut Explore Air, or Cricut Explore Air 2!
+I used the Cricut Maker, but you can do this project with other cutting machines.
+You can't go wrong with Cricut Joy or Cricut Explore Air 2 either!

 More Craft Storage Ideas